 The first monoclonal antibody drug Bamlanivimab was given a EUA or emergency use authorization by the US FDA last two weeks ago ( November 9, 2020 ) to treat direct SARS-CoV-2 or CoViD19 positive patients with mild to moderate signs and symptoms of the disease.
 The new antibody treatment was also given to the US President Donald Trump during his confinement in the army hospital when he contracted the novel disease a few weeks before the scheduled US election and recovered fast, then was subsequently discharged early in very much improved condition and in the surprised of the American public and of the whole world.

 Antibodies in letter Y morphological shape ” attacking ” by binding to the spike proteins of the SARS-CoV-2 virus.

 It has been nearly eleven months had passed that CoViD19 disease had no known definite treatment and many rich countries all over the world together with several big pharmaceutical companies and research scientists are in the race against time in discovering and developing drug/drugs for the novel disease that infects millions ( 58,112,434 cases ) and killed millions ( 1,380,980 cases ) of people worldwide as of today.
-World leaders from powerful countries such as the United States president Donald Trump announced and promised the availability of vaccines before the US elections but it never materialize.
-The United States of America has now a new president and still no vaccines are available for the public.
+World leaders from powerful countries such as the United States President Donald Trump announced and promised the availability of vaccines before the US elections but it never materializes.
+The United States of America has now a new president and still, no vaccines are available for the public.